BorisZupancic/SummerOfScience2022/README.md

-Boris Zupancic's Workspace for McDonald Institute Summer of Science 2022 documents.
+Workspace for McDonald Institute Summer of Science 2022 documents.